-In addition to the Section 106 process detailed above, initial stakeholder scoping was conducted for the NEPA process.
-The SHPO and consulting parties were included in this mailing on February 3, 2023, and detailed in Section 5.0 Public Involvement.
-On March 17, 2023, the Osage Nation Historic Preservation Office requested a copy of the draft EA once completed for review and comment.
+In addition to the Section 106 process detailed above, stakeholder scoping was conducted for the NEPA process.
+The SHPO and consulting parties were included in this mailing on February 3, 2023, as detailed in Section 5.0 Public Involvement.
+A Notice of Availability was sent to all the stakeholders June 6, 2023, containing a link to the Public Draft EA posted on the VA website.